Folate (often interchanged with folic acid) is a B vitamin that’s involved in creating DNA, and is also involved in creating proteins.

 The Top Vegan Folate Food Sources

 As long as you’re eating beans semi-regularly, you probably meet the RDA from them alone.

+However, it’s arguable that spinach is the best overall it comes to folate.
 Not only does it give you the most per serving, it also gives you the most on a per-calorie basis.